Who treats brain and spinal cord tumors at Children’s?

 CNS Tumor Conference

-CNS Tumor Conference is a multidisciplinary conference held approximately twice a month where pediatric brain and spinal cord tumor cases are presented to health professionals.
-This conference ultimately benefits patients by pooling the team's experience, resources and recommendations.
+CNS Tumor Conference is a multidisciplinary conference held approximately twice a month where pediatric brain and spinal cord tumor cases are presented to a team of NeuroOncologists, Neurosurgeons, Neuroradiologists, Radiation Oncologists, and several other key team members.
+This conference ultimately benefits patients by pooling the team’s experience, resources and recommendations at the same time in the same place.

 Additional Members of the Multidisciplinary Team